-For serious learners who wish to learn how to produce top quality electronic music in class sizes of no more than seven people.
+For serious learners who wish to learn how to produce top quality electronic music in class sizes of no more than eight people.
 You will benefit by learning professional techniques from the best DJs and electronic music producers in the business, including Grammy-winners.
 With opportunities to record and release tracks, undertake remix projects and create music for media such as adverts and computer games.

 You will get to grips with this revolutionary DAW in your first module, with Ableton Live being the nerve centre of your creativity.
 Through our hands-on instruction, you will discover the key concepts that Ableton Live offers, including the session and arrangement windows, clips, scenes, and warping.
 All GMP learners worldwide qualify for a 40% discount.